Aliases for PCSK9 Gene

 External Ids for PCSK9 Gene

 Previous HGNC Symbols for PCSK9 Gene

 This gene encodes a member of the subtilisin-like proprotein convertase family, which includes proteases that process protein and peptide precursors trafficking through regulated or constitutive branches of the secretory pathway.
 The encoded protein undergoes an autocatalytic processing event with its prosegment in the ER and is constitutively secreted as an inactive protease into the extracellular matrix and trans-Golgi network.
 It is expressed in liver, intestine and kidney tissues and escorts specific receptors for lysosomal degradation.
 It plays a role in cholesterol and fatty acid metabolism.
 Mutations in this gene have been associated with autosomal dominant familial hypercholesterolemia.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2014]

 GeneCards Summary for PCSK9 Gene

 PCSK9 (Proprotein Convertase Subtilisin/Kexin Type 9) is a Protein Coding gene.
-Diseases associated with PCSK9 include pcsk9-related familial hypercholesterolemia, autosomal dominant and hypercholesterolemia, familial, 3.
+Diseases associated with PCSK9 include Hypercholesterolemia, Familial, 3 and Homozygous Familial Hypercholesterolemia.
+Among its related pathways are Glucose / Energy Metabolism and Neuroscience.
 GO annotations related to this gene include poly(A) RNA binding and protein self-association.